bhofmei/jbplugin-seqview/README.md

 ![Demo Image](img/demo_image.png)

 ## Use
-For all track types that are derived from ``CanvasFeatures`` tracks, i.e. Alignments2, CanvasFeatures, smAlginments, have additional options in the *Display Mode* menu for each track.
+For all track types that are derived from ``CanvasFeatures`` tracks, i.e. Alignments2, CanvasFeatures, smAlginments, or ``HTMLFeatures`` have additional options in the *Display Mode* menu for each track.

 * **Default**: switch between features/histograms based on zoom as it normally would
 * **Features**: force track to show features/alignments; once zoomed out too far, it gives a warning to zoom in